Optimal Dose

 Even though it is an alternative, it is still in context with the medical approach.

-Finally, I created an Design System inventory.
+Finally, I created a Design System inventory.

 I kept this board close during my design process, reaching for each building block while creating a Hi-Fi prototype.